FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/10-Comparing-Migrated-Code-with-Magic/Operations/20-Call/40-Call-to-parallel.md

 ```

-The parallel program has an additional class having the same name as the original class with the suffixed by 'Async'
+The parallel program has an additional class having the same name as the original class suffixed by 'Async'.

-This class is being called by the caller
+This class is the one called when calling the program as parallel.